 - The Tech Parents Annual Fund committee cannot guarantee funding for any submitted request.
 Organizations /initiatives should not spend funds preemptively under the assumption that the request will be funded.
 Parents Fund is not liable for these actions.
 Similarly, requests may be funded partially.
 Student organizations should not rely on Parents Fund monies as a supplement to their organization’s budget.
 All funds allocated must be documented and receipts/invoices equivalent to the amount funded must be provided.

 - If funding is approved, the student organization representative(s) must meet with the fund administrator to complete an individualized "Support Contract" (which includes additional stipulations the group must adhere to).
 This includes providing documentation of spending for all allocated funds, and meeting with the fund administrator for a wrap-up after the conclusion of the event/travel.
 If the requesting party fails to fulfill the terms and conditions of the support contract, the allocated funding could be rescinded, or future requests from the requesting group may not be considered.

 - Organizations will be limited to one approved request for funds from the Tech Parents Annual Fund per academic year.
-For a request to be considered for the 2017-2018 academic year, it must be submitted no later than Tuesday, May 1, 2018.
-All requests received after this date will not be reviewed until the Fall 2018 semester and will be considered the 2018-2019 academic year request for the requesting organization/department.
-Prepared organizations/departments may submit a request in advance during the 2017-2018 academic year for an event/program/travel/equipment purchase occurring in 2018-2019.
+For a request to be considered for the 2020-2021 academic year, it must be submitted no later than Tuesday, April 20, 2021.
+All requests received after this date will not be reviewed until the Fall 2021 semester and will be considered the 2021-2022 academic year request for the requesting organization/department.
+Prepared organizations/departments may submit a request in advance during the prior academic year for an event/program/travel/equipment purchase occurring in following academic year.

 - The Fund administrator reserves the right to require acknowledgment of event support in any program or publicity prepared for the event.